matrix-org/matrix.org/content/blog/2021/12/2021-12-22-the-mega-matrix-holiday-special-2021.md

 [Vodozemac](https://github.com/matrix-org/vodozemac) (pronounced roughly vod-oz-eh-matz) is an entirely new implementation of our Olm and Megolm end-to-end encryption system, written from scratch in pure Rust, aiming to replace the original reference C/C++11 implementation in [libolm](https://gitlab.matrix.org/matrix-org/olm).
 Originally written as an [experiment for matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk/compare/vodozemac-bench) at the beginning of the year, in the last week it’s received a [huge explosion of attention](https://github.com/matrix-org/vodozemac/graphs/contributors) from poljar and dkasak to bring it up to production quality… for we decided that if we are doing a full E2EE audit for Matrix, we should target the new and future codebase rather than burn money on re-auditing the legacy libolm library (much as the [original 2016 review of libolm](https://matrix.org/blog/2016/11/21/matrixs-olm-end-to-end-encryption-security-assessment-released-and-implemented-cross-platform-on-riot-at-last) happened when the library was fresh and new).

 The motivation for vodozemac in general is to benefit from the intrinsic type and memory safety and fearless parallelism provided by Rust - and also maintain full type & memory safety throughout the matrix-rust-sdk stack, including encryption.
-Over the last year we’ve been taking[ more and more of a careful look at libolm](https://matrix.org/blog/2021/06/14/adventures-in-fuzzing-libolm), and despite our best efforts a [few](https://matrix.org/blog/2021/12/13/disclosure-buffer-overflow-in-libolm-and-matrix-js-sdk) memory management bugs have crept in - which vodozemac should be immune to.
+Over the last year we’ve been taking[more and more of a careful look at libolm](https://matrix.org/blog/2021/06/14/adventures-in-fuzzing-libolm), and despite our best efforts a [few](https://matrix.org/blog/2021/12/13/disclosure-buffer-overflow-in-libolm-and-matrix-js-sdk) memory management bugs have crept in - which vodozemac should be immune to.
 Vodozemac will solve another embarrassing problem with libolm: that its default cryptography primitives are designed for correctness rather than performance or safety.
 By switching to Rust’s ed25519-dalek and rustCrypto AES primitives we should be in a much better position in terms of performance and safety.

 Next up, we’ll be fully integrating vodozemac into matrix-rust-sdk, and figuring out how best to provide it as a libolm replacement in general.